mirage/irmin/src/irmin-pack-tools/README.md

 ```shell
 $ dune exec -- irmin-ppidx <path-to-store>
 ```
-The second one is the path to the root of the store, not the index folder (e.g. `output/root/` where `output/root/index/` exists)
+The first argument is the path to the root of the store, not the index folder (e.g. `output/root/` where `output/root/index/` exists)

 It will typically give the following json output, with one line per entry registered:
 ```